Can I get VA 100% for PTSD due to MST?

 30% Rating: Occupational and social impairment with occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks (although generally functioning satisfactorily, with routine behavior, self-care, and conversation normal)

-• panic attacks (weekly or less often), chronic sleep impairment, mild memory loss (such as forgetting names, directions, recent events).
+• Panic attacks (weekly or less often), chronic sleep impairment, mild memory loss (such as forgetting names, directions, and recent events)

 10% = Occupational and social impairment due to mild or transient symptoms

-• decrease work efficiency and ability to perform occupational; tasks only during periods of significant stress; or
+• Decrease work efficiency and ability to perform occupational tasks only during periods of significant stress

 0% Rating: A mental condition has been formally diagnosed

-• Symptoms are not severe enough either to interfere with occupational and social functioning; or
+• Symptoms are not severe enough either to interfere with occupational and social functioning

 You May Be Entitled to VA 100% PTSD due to MST